Fired up and ready to go for Convention 2020, but still have some lingering questions? See more info below!

 The Shabbat ticket is 24 hours shorter, but will still give you an inspiring NCJW experience.
 Come for many highlights of Convention 2020 even if you aren’t able to be in Chicago the entire time.
 This ticket begins on Friday at 2:30 pm after the business meetings instead of Thursday at 2 pm.

-Every NCJW section in good standing with their national partnership dues is eligible to receive one scholarship for an emerging leader who is also a first-time attendee at Convention 2020.
-The scholarship will cover the full cost of registration.
+Every NCJW section in good standing with their national partnership dues is eligible to receive one subsidy for an emerging leader who is also a first-time attendee of an NCJW Convention.
+The subsidy will cover the full cost of registration.
+Learn more.

 What dates do I need to remember?